jakehandy/oddly-specific-audio-trim/README.md

-# The Oddly Specific Audio Trim Python Script
+# The dddly specific audio trim script

 This script trims all audio files in a directory to 2 minutes and 32 seconds.